nopnop2002/esp-idf-m5stickC-Plus/README.md

 SYS_SDA is IO21 and SYS_SCL is IO22.

 StickC-Plus uses an AXP192 as a PMU, which can be controlled via i2c.
-StickC-Plus2 use a SGM2578 as a PMU, which can be controlled via gpio.
+StickC-Plus2 uses a SGM2578 as a PMU, which can be controlled via gpio.

 # Software requirements